vadmium/python-altium/format.md

 ﻿# Altium schematic file format #

 Altium *.SchDoc files use the OLE compound document format.
-Inside the OLE container is a stream containing a sequence of schematic objects.
+Inside the OLE container is a stream (embedded file) containing a sequence of schematic objects.
 Each schematic object is a collection of properties, encoded as ASCII or byte strings.